The 16 Best Inspirational Books for Women to read in 2023

 6. The Poet X

-About this book is that it's written in the form of poems so the life of this girl the coming-of-age story of this girl is written through short poems which are so emotional and so powerful and just so so amazing to read.
+This book is that it's written in the form of poems so the life of this girl and the coming-of-age story of this girl are written through short poems which are so emotional and so powerful and just so so amazing to read.

 What I loved about this book is that while you have like you know a lot of young female characters who are demure and ladylike, especially in a society where women are told that they have to be ladylike they have to sit in a certain way they have to act in a certain way because that is what is proper in society here we have this young teenage girl who is just like I said loud boisterous emotional she's not afraid to explore her sexuality and she just goes after what she believes in and she questions many things that society has kind of set up for herself especially in terms of religion because her mother is extremely religious in this book.